 The Information Sheet to which the 2013 Dairy General WDRs’ “maximum benefit” finding refers focuses solely on what the costs would be to the dairies and the dairy industry overall, and how those costs would have regional and statewide economic impacts, if existing manure retention ponds had to be immediately retrofitted with a liner.
-Specifically, the Information Sheet cites to two memoranda discussing the costs dairies would incur if required to immediately retrofit existing ponds with a liner option to conclude such a requirement would be beyond economically practicable for most dairies, so many dairies would close, and widespread economic impacts would occur, including loss of jobs and local economy benefits.
+Specifically, the Information Sheet cites two memoranda discussing the costs dairies would incur if required to immediately retrofit existing ponds with a liner option to conclude such a requirement would be beyond economically practicable for most dairies, so many dairies would close, and widespread economic impacts would occur, including loss of jobs and local economy benefits.